 Benefits of Nuage Network Virtualization

 Several benefits can be achieved from a policy-based view of data center networking that openly separates control from the infrastructure.
-As noted in the SDxCentral 2014 Network Virtualization Report, some of the advantages of Nuage network virtualization include:
+Some of the advantages of Nuage network virtualization include:

 - Full control and visibility across network slices that can be managed and customized across a role-based hierarchy of service providers, tenants, groups, and users

 - Virtualization and automation of any existing data center infrastructure

 - An open, software-based product that works with OpenStack, CloudStack, and VMware cloud environments

 - Delivers full virtualization and automation of network connectivity inside and between data centers, including data center-to-Enterprise VPN connectivity